 One Day Before

-- If you are using Unitech EA500 Plus inventory scanners, you can configure the scanners with your Inventory Event today (to save time tomorrow if there are any issues connecting via your WiFi network).
+- If you are using Unitech EA520 or EA500 Plus inventory scanners, you can configure the scanners with your Inventory Event today (to save time tomorrow if there are any issues connecting via your WiFi network).

 - If you are using MC2180 scanners for your inventory, create a specific folder for storing your physical inventory count files.